Spatiotemporal k-means: Related Work

-The algorithms in this paper are concerned with the final classification scheme, moving clusters.
-A moving object is a type of spatiotemporal data that changes its spatial location with respect to time and has a unique identifier to trace its movement over time ~\cite{tork2012spatio}.
-A moving object is defined by a set of sequences $\langle id, {\bf x}, t \rangle$, where the variable $id$ is the unique identifier for each point, $t$ is time, and ${\bf x}$ is a vector whose components contain the spatial attributes, i.e. the $x$ and $y$ coordinates~\cite{ansari2020spatiotemporal}.
+The algorithms in this paper are concerned with the final classification scheme: moving clusters.
+A moving object is defined by a set of sequences $\langle id, {\bf x}, t \rangle$, where the variable $id$ is the unique identifier for each point, $t$ is time, and ${\bf x}$ is a vector whose components contain the spatial attributes, i.e. the $x$ and $y$ coordinates~\citep{ansari2020spatiotemporal}.
 Moving clusters have identities (separate from $id$ above) that do not change over time, although their positions and content may change.
 The prototypical example is a herd of animals, where individual animals can enter or leave the herd at any given time.

 Most approaches to the moving cluster problem first cluster in space and then aggregate the results over time.
-Kalnis et. al proposed running DBSCAN at every time step and defined a moving cluster criteria to associate clusters in successive time steps ~\cite{kalnis2005discovering}.
-This approach was extended in ~\cite{jeung2008convoy} to the discovery of convoys consisting of at least $n$ points that exist near one another for a minimum $q$ consecutive time steps.
-Other work identified flocks of objects that stay together for a given window of time ~\cite{vieira2009line}.
-The commonality between these approaches was a requirement for moving clusters to exist in $q$ consecutive time steps.
-In practice, points can split apart and come back together.
-Thus, the constraint on successive time steps was relaxed in ~\cite{li2010swarm} by proposing the concept of a swarm where a minimum $n$ objects travel together for at least $q$ out of $t$ time steps.

-In contrast to methods that consider space and time separately, Chen et. al~\cite{chen2015clustering} proposed an extension of DBSCAN that incorporates a novel spatiotemporal distance function.
-Essentially, points' distances are their spatial distances from one another if they are temporal neighbors and zero otherwise.
-Their four step clustering process performs even in the presence of noise and missing data.
-However, like ST-DBSCAN, this method requires extensive hyper-parameter tuning.
+Kalnis et. al proposed running DBSCAN at every time step and defined a moving cluster criteria to associate clusters in successive time steps~\citep{kalnis2005discovering}.
+This approach was later extended to the discovery of convoys consisting of at least some points that exist near one another for a minimum number of consecutive time steps~\citep{jeung2008convoy}.
+Other work identified flocks of objects that stay together for a given window of time ~\citep{vieira2009line}.
+The commonality between these approaches was a requirement for moving clusters to exist in some fixed number of consecutive time steps.
+In practice, points can split apart and come back together, motivating the proposal of swarms, where a minimum number of objects travel together for at least some proportion of time steps~\citep{li2010swarm}.
+Contrastingly, Chen et. al proposed an extension of DBSCAN that incorporates a novel spatiotemporal distance function, where points' distances are their spatial distances from one another if they are temporal neighbors and zero otherwise~\citep{chen2015clustering}.
+Their four step process performs even in the presence of noise and missing data, but, like ST-DBSCAN, requires extensive hyper-parameter tuning.